philipwalton/polyfill/README.md

 # Polyfill.js

-Polyfill.js is library designed to make writing CSS polyfills much, much easier.
+Polyfill.js is a library designed to make writing CSS polyfills much, much easier.
 It's an abstraction library that takes care of the boilerplate, so you can focus on what your polyfill actually does.

 For most CSS polyfills, the hardest part is not the polyfill logic itself, it's the boring stuff, the stuff that the browser is supposed to do for you: downloading the CSS, parsing it, and finding the parts you care about.
 If the CSS contains media queries, you need to deal with them, detect when they apply, and manually listen for changes.